wfxey/Destor/README.md

 </div>

-## Description
+## Alpha

-This os only the alpha channel it just contains the newest version of the progranm but isnt really released yet.
+This os only the alpha channel it just contains the newest version of the program as a example.py file.
 Its not made for ordinary use just for developers.

 ## Minecraft's EULA